IllegalLeft/gb/README.md

 This is just some collection of random GameBoy programs I've programmed.
 Nothing too amazing really.

 ## Requirements
-To compile these, you will need a few things:
+To compile the roms, you will need a few things:
-* make
 * WLA-GB assembler

 ## Pre-compiled ROMs